-You know you have an amazing native ad campaign and you feel that you actually have a good chance of winning an award.
-But you’re reluctant to submit your work, because how do you create an award entry that the jury will actually like?
-What do the judges want?
-What are the secrets to creating an award entry that will make it to the shortlist?
+You know you have an amazing native advertising campaign and you feel that you have a good chance of winning an award.
+But do you know how to create an award entry that the jury will actually like?
+What are they looking for?
+What's the secret to creating an award entry that will make it to the shortlist?

 Be patient and read this.

-In a few minutes, you’ll know exactly what to do as 10 judges from the Native Advertising Awards have revealed their best tips for you to create an award entry that will wow them.
+In a few minutes, you’ll know exactly what to do as 10 current and former jury members from the Native Advertising Awards have revealed their best tips for creating an award entry that will wow them.

 Firstly, start with a compelling summary!

 You’re not writing a novel, so give away the ending first and work back from there, presenting the vital information that supports it!
 The first paragraph is key, it needs to grab the attention and tell the story succinctly.
-Don’t make the judges search for the key facts, spell them out!
-Too many entries are spoiled by judges having to decipher the relevance of the entry to the category by trying to piece together the jigsaw from the fragments provided, trust me.
+Don’t make the jury search for the key facts, spell them out!
+Too many entries are spoiled by jury members having to decipher the relevance of the entry to the category by trying to piece together the jigsaw from the fragments provided, trust me.

-Secondly, show real evidence of what you’ve achieved, meaningful facts and figures illustrating the scale of success.
+Secondly, show real evidence of what you’ve achieved: meaningful facts and figures illustrating the scale of success.
 Percentages are a great way to express growth, but they must relate to real figures!
-On their own, percentages without actual numbers to support are meaningless and imply that the missing number might actually be small.
-So, for example, while a stat used just on its own claiming 1000% growth might sound very impressive, if it’s based on growing email sign ups from 5 to 50 it’s not really is it?
+On their own, percentages without actual numbers are meaningless and imply that the missing number might actually be small.
+For example, a stat claiming 1000% growth might sound very impressive, but if it’s based on growing email sign-ups from 5 to 50 it’s not really, is it?
 But 5,000 to 50,000 really does sound good.
 So be prepared and back up your claims!

 Tim Cain, Founder of Digital First Media

-Writing a good award entry requires putting yourself in the judge’s shoes.
-The judge has no context when he or she evaluates your campaign.
+Writing a good award entry requires putting yourself in the jury's shoes.
+The jury has no context when evaluating your campaign.
 Set the stage.
 What was the problem the content was trying to solve?
 Had other approaches been ineffective?
-There’s the story the content tells and then there’s the story about how the content came to be—that’s the one judges need to hear.
+There’s the story the content tells and then there’s the story about how the content came to be—that’s the one the jury needs to hear.

 Finally, explain what the campaign achieved.
-I think people who submit for awards think volume metrics will impress judges, and of course they do, but sometimes a story about how a piece of content affected even one viewer can illustrate its impact.
+People who submit for awards often think volume metrics will impress judges, and of course they do, but sometimes a story about how a piece of content affected even one viewer can illustrate its impact.

 Stephanie Losee, Head of Content at Visa Communications

-Sometimes we see great creative, but no information on results.
-Or lots of information about results, but little about the goal or creative.
+Sometimes we see great creatives, but no information on the results.
+Or there's a lot of information about the results, but little about the goal or the creative.
 Help us judge your work fairly and holistically!